-Application Server v3 Technology Preview 2 is compatible with NetBeans 6.1 (shipping soon).
+Application Server is compatible with NetBeans 6.1 (shipping soon).

-To Configure the Application Server v3 Technology Preview 2 NetBeans Module
+To Configure the Application Server NetBeans Module

-- 1 Download the Application Server v3 Technology Preview 2 NetBeans module.
-The module will be available from the NetBeans Beta Update Center. - 2 Unpack and install the module according to the directions in the NetBeans module package. - 3 Open the Services tab in NetBeans. - 4 Click the Add Server menu item on the Servers node.
+1 Download the Application Server NetBeans module.

-5 Select the GlassFish v3 Technology Preview 2 server type and enter the server location.
+The module will be available from the NetBeans Beta Update Center.

+- 2 Unpack and install the module according to the directions in the NetBeans module package. - 3 Open the Services tab in NetBeans. - 4 Click the Add Server menu item on the Servers node. - 5 Select the GlassFish v3 Technology Preview 2 server type and specify the server location.
 The Application Server will now be available to NetBeans.